 6. Bundle insurance

-If you need other types of insurance, such as renters or homeowners, getting them from the same insurer as your auto insurance could lower costs overall.
+If you need other types of insurance, such as renters or homeowners, getting it through the same carrier will get you a multi-policy discount.
+A home and auto insurance bundle is the most common.